Enhancing a Hierarchical Graph Rewriting Language based on MELL Cut Elimination: LMNtal: A Hierarchical Graph Rewriting Language

 \section{LMNtal: A Hierarchical Graph Rewriting Language}

-We briefly explain the hierarchical graph rewriting language LMNtal \cite{ueda_lmntal_2009}.
-LMNtal consists of (i) term-based syntax, (ii) structural congruence on terms that provides interpretation of terms as graphs, and (iii) small-step reduction relation.
-For lack of space, we skip detailed syntactic conditions of (i) and introduce (ii) and (iii) informally, and give further details in Appendix~\ref{sec:more_LMNtal}.
-A tutorial introduction to LMNtal can be found in \cite{LMNtal_tutorial} and the full formal definition in \cite{ueda_lmntal_2009}.
+explain the hierarchical graph rewriting language LMNtal \cite{ueda_lmntal_2009}, which consists of (i) term-based syntax, (ii) structural congruence on terms that provides \takyurevise{an} interpretation of terms as graphs, and (iii) small-step reduction relation.
+A tutorial introduction to LMNtal can be found in \cite{LMNtal_tutorial} and the full description with formal definition in \cite{ueda_lmntal_2009}.

+Let us start with \takyurevise{a} historical account of the language and its relation to other formalisms and languages.
+LMNtal is a computational model and a programming/modeling language that uses logical (i.e., immutable) variables to represent connectivity and membranes to represent hierarchy.
+It is an outcome of the attempt to unify constraint-based concurrency (a.k.a. concurrent constraint programming) \cite{ueda-TACS2001} and Constraint Handling Rules (CHR) \cite{CHR}, two notable extensions \takyurevise{of} logic programming.
+As graphs are a highly general structure, LMNtal is necessarily related to many other computational models and languages.
+The following list would help the positioning of LMNtal within a diverse spectrum of related formalisms.

+\textbf{Logic Programming.} Standard logic programming handles both function and predicate symbols, following first-order logic.
+The conception of LMNtal started with unifying them by representing $n$-ary function symbols in a relational form (with $n+1$ arguments).
+This resulted in doing away with the notion of ``instantiating'' variables to non-variable terms.
+The role of variables in LMNtal is degenerated to indicating connections between atomic formulas.

+\textbf{Constraint Handling Rules.} The above-mentioned adoption of a relational form results in rewrite rules with non-clausal form that allows multiple atomic formulas in the LHS, which can be found also in CHR.
+Both LMNtal and CHR could be thought of as an extension to multiset rewriting, but CHR retains function symbols while LMNtal does not.
+Another difference is that the applications of LMNtal have been expanded towards computer-aided verification that involves state-space search and model checking.

+\textbf{Linear Logic.} LMNtal was born from logic programming with don't-care nondeterminism adopted by concurrent logic languages and CHR--- as opposed to don't-know nondeterminism (involving search) adopted by other logic programming languages.
+Don't-care nondeterminism (a.k.a. choice nondeterminism) is an important construct for modeling concurrency, but its logical interpretation had always been the point of interest.
+Following the linear-logic interpretation of CHR \cite{CHR-LL}, \cite{ueda_lmntal_2009} provides the logical interpretation of don't-care nondeterminism based on the additive construct of linear logic.

+\textbf{Term Rewriting Systems.} In principle, graph rewriting naturally subsumes term rewriting, and a notable feature of LMNtal is that the rewriting is based on subgraph matching modulo structural congruence.
+One difference is that, developed as a model of concurrency, LMNtal programs in general do not care about confluence or termination.

+\textbf{Interaction Nets} \cite{lafont_interaction_1989} could be considered as a minimal formalism that greatly simplifies concurrent graph rewriting by introducing the notion of principal ports to ensure confluence. \takyurevise{ LMNtal can be regarded as a formalism that lifts the syntactic conditions of Interaction Nets \ueda{(i.e., binary interaction of nodes connected via principal ports) by allowing LHS subgraphs which may be non-binary, need not be connected, and allow hierarchical graphs.}}